greywolve/calderwood-paper/src/01_intro.md

 Sourcing and CQRS, as ways of combating some of these problems. [@23_calderwood_2015]

 A second project, by a local Cape Town company, Yuppiechef also served as motivation for exploring this topic.
-Yuppiechef build a small prototype of an Event Sourced / CQRS system which used Onyx, Kafka, Datomic and Amazon's DynamoDB.
+Yuppiechef built a small prototype of an Event Sourced / CQRS system which used Onyx, Kafka, Datomic and Amazon's DynamoDB.
 Their code included a very through writeup, describing the problem they were solving, along with the actual design. [@15_introduction_to_cqrs_server_2015]